progress/progress.github.io/hackmit/index.md

 ---

 ## About Progress
 Progress is a global company headquartered in Boston.
-We focused on building and delivering engaging customers experiences for today's rapidly changing digital environment.
-We have strong background in developer tools, UI components , mobile tools and Web Sites.
+We focus on building and delivering engaging customers experiences for today's rapidly changing digital environment.
+We have strong background in developer tools, UI components, mobile tools and Web Sites.

-The key products we bring to HackMIT are NativeScript (framework to create cross-platform mobile apps with JavaScript and CSS) and Modulus (node.js platform).
+The key products we bring to HackMIT are [NativeScript](http://nativescript.org), a framework to create cross-platform mobile apps with JavaScript and CSS, and [Modulus](http://modulus.io), a node.js platform.

 [Progress](http://progress.com) Software HQ is in Bedford MA (HQ, near Boston).
 The [Telerik](http://telerik.com) group is mostly in Sofia, Bulgaria.
 The Modulus group is located in Cincinnati.
 Other sites include Morrisville, SF Bay Area and Hyderabad.